rockstor/rockstor-doc/interface/overview.rst

-   All shares that were used for any of the Rock-ons will not be affected by these process steps, so a later re-installation of an associated Rock-on should put the situation right back to where it was before the Rock-on root reset process.
+   All shares that were used for any of the Rock-ons will not be affected by these process steps, so a later re-installation of an associated Rock-on should put the situation right back to where it was before the Rock-ons root reset process.

 * Turn off Rock-ons Service (either on the Rockons page directly, or via the **System --> Services** web page).